semi-lab/semi-lab.github.io/_pages/projects.md

                     In-space Manufacturing & ISRU
                   </h3>
                   <p class="card-text">
-                    In-space Manufacturing and In-situ Resource Utilization (ISRU) together enable the fabrication of components and extraction of essential resources directly from extraterrestrial materials, reducing Earth dependence and enhancing the sustainability of space missions.
+                    In-space Manufacturing and In-situ Resource Utilization (ISRU) enable the fabrication of components and extraction of essential resources directly from extraterrestrial materials, reducing Earth dependence and enhancing the sustainability of space missions.
                   </p>